aregtech/areg-sdk/docs/wiki/02a-cmake-config.md

 ---

 ### 2. **AREG_COMPILER**
-- **Description**: Defines the compiler for both C++ and C projects, using either the full path or a shorthand name (make sure the compiler’s directory is in your PATH environment variable).
+- **Description**: Defines the compiler for both C++ and C projects, using either the full path or a shorthand name (make sure the compiler's directory is in your PATH environment variable).
 Alternatively, you can set the `CMAKE_CXX_COMPILER` variable directly, achieving the same effect.
 This option can be skipped if `CMAKE_CXX_COMPILER` is already specified.
    - **Possible Values**: `g++`, `gcc`, `clang++`, `clang`, `c++`, `cc`, `cl`, `clang-cl`.
    - **Defaults**: System default compiler.
    - **Example**: `cmake -B ./build -DAREG_COMPILER=g++`